 I bring in screen-free time if we are doing a family activity together too - playing a game or watching something on TV together.
 To be honest it’s not usually the children that find this hard and sometimes it’s them that suggest the screen-free time so their Dad doesn’t get repeatedly distracted!

 This links back to the first point in the article about keeping things simple, as well as the fourth point about fully being with someone.
 It’s hard work to manage these things all the time, but I believe that it’s important to have something to work towards.
-Especially when it’s something as important as nurturing the relationships we have to those close to us.
+Especially when it’s something as important as nurturing the relationships we have with those close to us.

 3. Winding down before bed-time (without your phone)